 Based on a percent of total hourly wages, this tax will be paid by all employees in Salem's private and public sectors, with the exception of minimum wage earners.
 By including the more than 60,000 workers who commute to Salem, the cost of public safety services will be shared by people who live and work in Salem alike.
 As our economy and jobs grow, funds from this source will grow.
 Retirement and disability income will not be taxed.

-When: The employee-paid payroll tax will be referred to voters in the May 2020 election.
-If approved by voters, funds will be dedicated to public safety and could be available as early as July 2022.
+When: The employee-paid payroll tax will not be referred to voters in the May 2020 election.

 New funds for public safety: $9.1 million, using a tiered rate structure with most workers paying a rate of 0.39% on income earned within the City limits.
 At 0.39%, a person working in Salem earning $50,000 annually would pay $195 per year.
 Employees earning minimum wage would be exempt and those earning a wage up to and including $15 per hour would pay a lower rate of 0.266%.

 Estimate your employee-paid payroll tax using this calculator